Nourish Your Body, Nourish Your Baby

 Caffeine and Alcohol

-You can have caffeine and alcohol in small amounts during the time you are breastfeeding.
-But keep in mind that the caffeine and alcohol that you drink can pass into your breast milk and then to your baby.
+You can have caffeine and alcohol during the time you are breastfeeding, but keep in mind that the caffeine and alcohol that you drink can pass into your breast milk and then to your baby.

 Drinking a moderate amount of coffee or other caffeine beverages is usually okay.
 Try to stick to 2 to 3 cups (16 to 24 ounces) or less per day.
 If your baby is particularly fussy after you drink coffee, try making some small changes like drinking coffee that’s half-decaf and half-regular.
 Remember that teas, sodas, and many other beverages may also have caffeine.
 Chocolate, coffee-flavored ice cream, and other foods may too.